Sommer Ray Flaunts Insane Body In Tiny Floral-Print Bikini

 American model Sommer Ray sent her 25.7 million Instagram fans into a frenzy on Tuesday, February 2, when she shared some sizzling-hot new images of her bikini-clad self.

 The 24-year-old internet sensation captured herself in the mirror for the three-slide series.
-She snapped the images with her Apple iPhone as she struck numerous eye-catching poses that displayed her figure from different angles.
+She snapped the images with her Apple iPhone as she struck eye-catching poses which displayed her figure from different angles.

-In the first photo, she stood with the front of her form facing the mirror.
+In the first photo, she stood facing the mirror.
 She had one hand on her thigh and the other raised in mid-air.
-She wore a sultry expression on her face as she seemingly stared at herself.
+She wore a sultry expression on her face as she seemingly stared at her reflection.
 She cocked one hip in the second snapshot, highlighting her killer curves as she cupped her backside with one hand.
-She directed her stare towards her phone’s screen that time.
+She directed her stare toward her phone's screen that time.
 The third image put the spotlight on her bodacious backside.

-Sommer rocked her long, curly, blond hair in a bun that sat atop her head.
-She also tied a pink bandana around her head.
-She sported her nails short with a vibrant white polish.
+Sommer rocked her long, curly, blond hair in a bun atop her head.
+She also added a pink bandana as a hair accessory and sported her nails short with a vibrant white polish.

-The model flaunted her fit figure in a skimpy black bikini with a floral-print from her own swimwear collection.
-Her top featured two thin adjustable straps that went over her shoulders and down her back and minuscule triangle-shaped cups that barely covered her assets, revealing an ample amount of cleavage.
-She teamed the garment with matching thong bottoms that easily accentuated her toned derriere and curvaceous hips.
+The model flaunted her fit figure in a skimpy black bikini with a floral print from her own swimwear collection.
+Her top featured two thin adjustable straps which went over her shoulders and down her back, and minuscule triangle-shaped cups that barely covered her assets, revealing an ample amount of cleavage.
+She teamed the garment with matching thong bottoms which easily accentuated her toned derriere and curvaceous hips.
 The high-rise sides also called attention to her chiseled midriff.

-She accessorized the scanty poolside look with several rings and a gold chain necklace.

 The attention-grabbing slideshow, which went live just two hours ago, has already amassed more than 690,000 likes.
 Furthermore, nearly 3,000 fans articulated their support for the model, her figure, her beauty and her bikini in the comments section.